1 Statics Review

 Click to expand

 Once the FBD is drawn, the next step is to apply the equilibrium equations.
-In two dimensions (x-y plane), these are:
+In two dimensions (x-y plane) these are

 \[ \begin{align} \boxed{\sum F_x=0 \quad\sum F_y=0 \quad \sum M_{any~point}=0} \end{align} \tag{1.1}\]